What’s Happening at the Transfer Station – July 2019

 Junk: If in doubt, throw it out

 Not everything can or should be recycled from our small mountain town.
-Although low-grade products such as plastics #3-#7, gray board (e.g., cereal boxes), and plastics that are not #1 or #2 bottle shape (only the bottles have domestic recycling value) have small collection bins at the Transfer Station, they are not recycled – they go directly to the landfill.
+Low-grade products such as plastics #3-#7, gray board (e.g., cereal boxes), and plastics that are not #1 or #2 bottle shape (only the bottles have domestic recycling value) have small collection bins at the Transfer Station, but they are not recycled – they go directly to the landfill.
 The bins are there to prevent contamination of marketable recyclable products.
-Even if you have seen other places collect a certain item, if our facility says that they can’t recycle it, believe them!
+Even if you have seen other places collect a certain item, if a facility says that they can’t recycle it, believe them!
 Location, population size, end destination, freight costs, and contamination all play into the equation made by every recycling center.

 One heartening trend we’re seeing in Teton Valley is the commitment from so many businesses and non-profits to reduce their overall waste, from the Beer Cup rental program at Music on Main to the large number of local eateries that have switched to cardboard to-go containers instead of Styrofoam.
 Local builders are showing increasing interest in taking the time to sort their construction waste and divert it from the landfill – at a big cost savings.
 And our backyard compost program to reduce the amount of food waste going to the landfill saw a huge amount of interest with over 50 new backyard composters being installed this spring.
 The resale/reuse market is thriving in the valley through amazing thrift stores, on-line garage sale sties, and the local hand-me-down culture.

 Teton Valley is doing it right, and while times might be tough in the world of recycling, together we can learn and overcome the challenges.
-Please contact email@example.com with any questions.
+Please contact firstname.lastname@example.org with any questions.
 We are always happy to answer your questions and research information we may not know.
 Please stay tuned to the TVCR e-newsletter or the Teton Valley News for the official Teton County roll-out of new recycling sorting requirements.
-And if you love to hear breaking local, national, and international recycling and waste reduction news, follow us on Facebook (teton valley community recycling) or Instagram (teton recycling).
+And if you love to hear breaking local, national, and international recycling and waste reduction news, follow us on Facebook (teton valley community recycling) or Instagram (tetonrecycling).